Deshmukh-Ayush/Code4All-2025/README.md

 ## 👨‍💻 Developer Guide

-We welcome developers to contribute to the Code4All Website!
+We welcome developers to contribute to the Code4All Club Website!
 Follow these steps to get started:

 ### 1. Fork the Repository
 First, fork this repository to your GitHub account using the **Fork** button at the top right.